Where was The Four Seasons filmed

 In movie

-Scene where The scene where characters visit The Vinyl Room portrays them enjoying a night out at a cocktail bar.
+Scene where characters visit The Vinyl Room portrays them enjoying a night out at a cocktail bar.
 This setting provides an opportunity for the group to unwind, engage in more relaxed discussions, and perhaps reveal deeper insights into their relationships away from their usual settings.

 Real